fhcypma/nifi-test-suite/README.md

 ### Installing

+This library does not build with python 3.8, use 3.6/3.7.

 Setup a venv (or use any other env), and install the requirements using
 ```
 pip3 install -r reuqirements.txt